numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 :math:`50n` function evaluations, where :math:`n` is the problem dimension. :math:`I(\mathcal{A}, t)` is the average runtime, |aRT| of :math:`\mathcal{A}` for the respective |DI| target precision.

-Runlength-based targets have the advantage to make the target value setting less dependent of the expertise of a human designer, because only the reference budgets have to be chosen a priori.
+Runlength-based targets have the advantage to make the target value setting less dependent on the expertise of a human designer, because only the reference budgets have to be chosen a priori.
 Reference budgets, as runtimes, are intuitively meaningful quantities, on which it is comparatively simple to decide upon.
 Runlength-based targets have the disadvantage to depend on the choice of a reference data set.

 Runtime Computations